bonn0062/GSoD/absolute_beginners_outline.rst

   [ 5  6  7  8]
   [ 9 10 11 12]]

-You can easily find the number of rows
+You can easily find the number of rows with:

 ::